FeynCalc/feynhelpers/Documentation/Markdown/Extra/FeynHelpers.md

  - [QGCreateAmp](../QGCreateAmp.md) - generates Feynman amplitudes and diagrams
  - [QGLoadInsertions](../QGLoadInsertions.md) - loads sets of Feynman rules
  - [QGPrepareDiagramsTeX](../QGPrepareDiagramsTeX.md) - prepares TeX form of Feynman diagrams
+ - [QGPolarization](../QGPolarization.md) - placeholder for the polarization of a field
  - [QGPropagator](../QGPropagator.md) - placeholder for the propagator of a field
  - [QGTruncatedPolarization](../QGTruncatedPolarization.md) - placeholder for the truncated external state of a field
  - [QGVertex](../QGVertex.md) - placeholder for the interaction vertex of some fields